-When lithium-ion battery technology replaced nickel cadmium and metal hydride, we really felt like we arrived in power tool industry.
+When lithium-ion battery technology replaced nickel cadmium (NiCd) and nickel metal hydride (NiMh), we really felt like the power tool industry had arrived.
 In reality, we did.
-Cordless tools are finally able to replace corded models with enough power and runtime to use all day.
-But all that might change again with the successful development of a new solid-state battery.
+Many cordless tools finally had the ability to replace corded models with plenty of power and all-day runtime.
+All that might change again with the successful development of a new solid-state battery.

 How Does Solid-State Battery Technology Work?